-199 Given the similarities between the Curtis earthquakes in 2009 and 2017, we suggest that 200 the trapdoor faulting recurred at Curtis caldera.
-The tsunami waveforms from the earthquakes 201 are almost identical at LOTT, NCPT, and TAUT (Figure 1b).
-To further investigate the 202 earthquake similarity, we perform deviatoric moment tensor analysis using long-period seismic 203 data (Table S3; see Text S6).
-We neglect two moment-tensor elements, $M{r\theta}$ and $M{r\omega}$, that are indeterminate for such shallow earthquakes to obtain resolvable moment tensors M{res} as 204 205 proxies for the ring-fault geometry (Sandanbata, Kanamori, et al., 2021) (Figure S6).
-Similar 206 null-axis directions (NNW-SSE) of M{res} indicate that ring-fault segments of the two events are 207 oriented similarly, while a more dominant vertical-CLVD component of the 2017 event (larger k{CLVD} ; see the definition in Text S4) implies that a longer ring fault was ruptured by this event 208 209 than the 2009 event.
-Recurrence of trapdoor faulting was reported for Sumisu and Sierra Negra calderas, being attributed to continuous magma supply causing fault failures repeatedly (Gregg 210 211 et al., 2022; Bell, Hernandez, et al., 2021; Sandanbata et al., 2022); this would be the case for 212 Curtis caldera.
+The similarities between the Curtis earthquakes in 2009 and 2017 suggests that trapdoor faulting events recurred at Curtis caldera.
+The tsunami waveforms from the earthquakes are almost identical at LOTT, NCPT, and TAUT (Figure 1b).
+To further investigate the earthquake similarity, we perform deviatoric moment tensor analysis using long-period seismic data (Table S3; see Text S6).
+We neglect two moment-tensor components, $M{r\theta}$ and $M{r\varphi}$, that are indeterminate for such shallow earthquakes to obtain resolvable moment tensors M{res} as proxies for the ring-fault geometry (Sandanbata, Kanamori, et al., 2021) (Figure S6).
+Similar null-axis directions (NNW-SSE) of M{res} indicate that ring-fault segments of the two events are oriented similarly, while a more dominant vertical-CLVD component of the 2017 event (larger k{CLVD} ; see the definition in Text S4) implies that a longer ring fault was ruptured by this event than the 2009 event.
+Recurrence of trapdoor faulting events was reported for Sumisu and Sierra Negra calderas, being attributed to continuous magma supply causing fault failures repeatedly (Gregg et al., 2022; Bell, Hernandez, et al., 2021; Sandanbata et al., 2022); this would be the case for Curtis caldera.